mtduman/FEC_RepeatDonors/README.md

 - Percentile(): Calculate the running percentile of contributions from repeat donors by using the nearest-rank method as described by Wikipedia

 ### Important details has been taken into consideration
-- The output file order has to be same as input file
+- The output file line order has to be in same order as the donation appear in the input file
 - When calculating 'OrdinalRank' field, we get value of zero (0) for some records at the beginning because of formula.
 Minimum value of OrdinalRank has to be one (1), and those values corrected
-- Although we don't have float value for TRANSACTION_AMT field in the samples, the FEC describes the TRANSACTION_AMT field as NUMBER(14,2) and shows those number without decimal point if they have value of zero in decimal place (.00).
+- Although we don't have float value for TRANSACTION_AMT field in the samples, the FEC describes the TRANSACTION_AMT field as NUMBER(14,2) and shows those number without decimal point if they have value of zero in the decimal place (.00).
 For the float value of '123456.00', they are showing as a '12345'.
 Those two details has taken into consideration

 ## Step by Step Explanation

-### agg_txt() Function procedure:
+### 1. agg_txt() function
 - I read the text file and record only specific fields into pandas data frame
 - On the FEC (Federal Election Commission) web site TRANSACTION_AMT defined as a NUMBER(14,2), so I used float type for this field
 - Data Cleaning